Why Do ATVs Have Smaller Front Tires? 9 Good Reasons

 When you ride an ATV off-road, you regularly hit small bumps and other obstacles.
 Each bump is transferred up and into the handlebar, known as “handlebar whip.”

-One of the major benefits of having power steering in your ATV is reducing this tiresome and potentially dangerous jerky handlebar movement.
+One significant benefit of power steering in your ATV is reducing this tiresome and potentially dangerous jerky handlebar movement.

 atv power steering handlebar whip